foxglove/mcap/docs/guides/cpp/protobuf.md

 ### Write messages

-We can now finally write messages to the channel via its id:
+We can now finally write messages to the channel using its ID:

 ```cpp
 foxglove::PosesInFrame poses_msg;